microsoft/code-with-engineering-playbook/docs/documentation/recipes/DocFxQuickStart/docs/guidelines/README.md

 ## Other options

+> [!TIP]
-Other guidelines you can add here can be used from [CSE Playbook - Source Control](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/source-control), like branch naming, merge strategies and such.
+> Other guidelines you can add here can be used from [CSE Playbook - Source Control](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/source-control), like branch naming, merge strategies and such.